Nikon D5 (20.8 MP FX DSLR)

 Two different versions of the camera are offered by Nikon.
 One that uses dual CF cards and the other which uses dual XQD cards.
 Make sure you specify which one’s you need when pre-ordering.

 The D5 gets a touch screen.
 That’s a welcome change for those who missed it on the D4 and the D4S.
 It still isn’t anywhere near the same degree of operability as some of Canon’s touchscreens but at least it is here now.

 Hopefully Nikon will upgrade this in later iterations.
 The screen is 3.2” diagonal in size, with a resolution of 2359 k dots, a viewing angle of 170˚ and five brightness adjustment levels.

 The D5 is powered by the same EN-EL 18a Lithium-ion battery pack the D4S uses.
 No more inter-operability issues

-The D5 is priced a shade under $6500 US.
-That’s the same price the D4s was retailing at till it got discounted.
+The D5 is priced at $6,496.95 – that’s the same price the D4s was retailing at till it got discounted.

 Would it Make Sense to Buy the New D5?

 Well, it depends on what you shoot and how deep your budget is.